norenh/SimpleTester/README.txt

 click - click() on element
 type -  sendKeys("text") on element
 typeclr - Sends CTRL+a+DEL before sendKeys("text")
-waitfor - does a find, up until 100 times until element is found wait - just sleeps INTEGER*0.1s finish - closes the driver and the browser
+waitfor - wait until element is found for up to 20s wait - just sleeps INTEGER*0.1s finish - closes the driver and the browser